fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 ```

 * Run `rke` command to setup RKE Kubernetes cluster on EC2 Rancher instance *`Warning:` You should add rule to cluster sec group for Jenkins Server using its `IP/32` from SSH (22) and TCP(6443) before running `rke` command, because it is giving connection error.*

+* Go to `/infrastructure` folder first and then run the command below;

 ```bash
 rke up --config ./rancher-cluster.yml